 Appalachian Young People’s Theatre (AYPT) performs for young people and in 2012 celebrated 40 years of touring shows to schools and other venues in North Carolina.

-The Department of Theatre and Dance offers three study abroad programs:
+The Department of Theatre and Dance offers two study abroad programs:

 There are no admission requirements beyond admission to Appalachian State University.